ultasun/cindi/README.md

    - `>>> cindi.quick_cindi(cindi.EXAMPLE5)`
         - The above function returns a multi-dimensional list of values.

+## Support
+The author is available for questions, comments and criticism in #cindi on [Libera.Chat](https://libera.chat).

 ## Credits
 Please read the [LICENSE](https://github.com/ultasun/cindi/blob/master/LICENSE).
 This is alpha-quality software, you are likely to find bugs!
 Please submit feedback!
 **Thank you for evaluating *CINDI*!**